alanfuntowicz/alanfuntowicz.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an incoming PhD student in Economics at [University College London](https://www.ucl.ac.uk/economics/).
+I am a PhD student in Economics at [University College London](https://www.ucl.ac.uk/economics/).
+You can find my CV [here](https://alanfuntowicz.github.io/files/CV_Funtowicz.pdf).
+Feel free to reach out at alanfunt12 [at] gmail [dot] com.